akshayvadher/akshayvadher.github.io/content/posts/the-programming-language-i-am-excited-to-use/index.md

 _**`Go`**_ (easy, good syntax, static typing and compiles fast, many libraries, menial resource consumption)

 Other reasons apart from mentioned above
-* **No magic code** (If you add `@Transactional` in spring, it takes care of starting, ending, and commiting your transactions.
+* **No magic code** (If you add `@Transactional` in spring, it takes care of starting, ending, and committing your transactions.
 It is magic.
 But it is double edged sword.
 It can do harm if not coded properly.
 Go is IdiotProof) (Also it is hard to master the _magic_ code.
 It would take weeks or months for anyone to learn Spring annotations or Ruby coding styles.)
 * Minimal resource consumption (CPU, memory - spring takes 100+ MiB to start)
-* Opinionated code (There are only minimal way you can code something - makes it easy to manage a large team and code base)
+* Opinionated code (There are only minimal ways you can code something - makes it easy to manage a large team and codebase)
-* Great threading (If you spin off 1000 thread in java with `Thread.sleep(10 * 1000)` then your app will become unresponsive.
-That doesn't happen with go routines.
+* Great threading (If you spin off 1000 threads in java with `Thread.sleep(10 * 1000)` then your app will become unresponsive.
+That doesn't happen with goroutines.
 At least it is not as bad as java)
 * Many cloud native and open source tools are written in go. [kubernetes](https://kubernetes.io/), [docker](https://www.docker.com/), and [sops](https://github.com/mozilla/sops) are some examples

 What I don't like about Go?
-* Solid framework like spring ([gin](https://github.com/gin-gonic/gin) is available though!
+* A solid framework like spring ([gin](https://github.com/gin-gonic/gin) is available though!
 Not sure how good is that).
 * Module management (Now they have!)
 * No generics (Maybe that is for good!) (update, now they are adding that too)
 * Extra things like liquibase integration (There are ways, but no out of box ways)